 Once the implementation period has begun, the routine data from NHS databases will be requested on a regular basis.
 The data will only be used for analysis from the start of the data collection phase, with data from the implementation phase used to retrospectively assess implementation.
 The routine data will be requested from these databases by the GBS3 coordinating centre.
-Sites will continue to undertake the testing or risk factor based strategy for at least 10 months from the start of the data collection period.
+Sites will continue to undertake the testing or risk factor based strategy for a period of 9 to 16 months from the start of the data collection period.